-Career development and progression - Maximise opportunities for employees to develop skills and careers.
-It's also important to understand and manage people’s career expectations.
+Enable career development and progression - Maximise opportunities for employees to develop skills and careers.
+It’s also important to understand and manage people’s career expectations.
 Where promotions are not feasible, look for sideways moves that allow employees to gain different development experiences.
 This can also benefit an organisation's succession planning.

 Consult employees - Ensure that employees have a 'voice' through consultative bodies (UK employers should be aware of the updated Information and Consultation of Employees regulations), regular performance conversations, attitude surveys and grievance systems.
-Where there is no opportunity to voice issues or concerns and influence outcomes, resigning may be the only option.
 There's more in our employee voice factsheet.